Regularity preservation in Kolmogorov equations for non-Lipschitz coefficients under Lyapunov conditions: Weak convergence rates for approximations under Lyapunov conditions

 \end{enumerate} \end{assumption}

-\begin{remark} By Theorem~3.5 in~\cite{MR2894052}, the first part of Assumption~\ref{A4lya}\ref{ltfirst} implies that for all~$s\in[0,T]$,~$x\in\mathbb{R}^n$, there exists a unique up to distinguishability,~$\mathcal{F}_t$-adapted,~$\mathbb{P}$-a.s. continuous solution to~\eqref{stxsys} and for~$t\in[s,T]$ it holds~$\mathbb{P}$-a.s. that~$X_{t,T}^{X_{s,t}^x} = X_{s,T}^x$.
-In~\ref{jgi1}, the assertions about~$\mathcal{F}_t$ are from~\cite{huddeiag}.
-We set~$O$ to be the whole space and fix~$b$ and~$\sigma$ to be time-independent and nonrandom in order to use continuous differentiability in initial value from~\cite{MR2273672} and to use the exponential integrability results of~\cite{MR3766391}.
-Items~\ref{jgi2} and~\ref{partition} closely follow the assumptions in~\cite{MR3766391}.
-Here, of particular note is that~$q'$ is asserted to be greater than or equal to~$3$ rather than~$1$ in the denominator of the expression for~$Y_t^{\theta}$; this assumption is made in order to ensure well-behavedness of some higher order terms in the It\^{o}-Alekseev-Gr\"{o}bner expansion such that weak convergence rate of order~$1$ is attained.
-It is worth mentioning that the Lipschitz estimate on~$U$ with~$j = 0$ in~\ref{jgi2} easily gives that~$U$ is polynomially bounded, so that the set under the indicator function in~\ref{partition} indeed satisfies the assumptions in~\cite{MR3766391}, as used in~\cite{MR4079431,MR3766391}.
-The last assertions of item~\ref{ltfirst} (and in general Assumption~\ref{A4lya}) are easily satisfied by all of the examples mentioned here; they collect properties of the Lyapunov-type function from~\ref{jgi2} required for our argument without requiring the Lyapunov functions to have~$V_0$ be given by~$e^{U(x) e^{-\rho t} + y}$ (see the proof of Corollary~3.3 in~\cite{MR4260476}).
+\begin{remark} \begin{enumerate}[label=(\alph*)] \item Assumption~\ref{A4lya}\ref{jgi2} implies that the mapping~$(t,x,y)\mapsto e^{U(x)e^{-\rho t} + y}$ is a Lyapunov function in the sense of~\cite[Theorem~3.5]{MR2894052} for an extended system (see the proof of Corollary~3.3 in~\cite{MR4260476}), so that for all~$s\in[0,T]$,~$x\in\mathbb{R}^n$, there exists a unique up to distinguishability,~$\mathcal{F}_t$-adapted,~$\mathbb{P}$-a.s. continuous solution to~\eqref{stxsys} and for~$t\in[s,T]$ it holds~$\mathbb{P}$-a.s. that~$X_{t,T}^{X_{s,t}^x} = X_{s,T}^x$. \item In Assumption~\ref{A4lya}\ref{jgi1}, the assertions about~$\mathcal{F}_t$ are essentially from~\cite{huddeiag}.
+We set~$O$ to be the whole space and fix~$b$ and~$\sigma$ to be time-independent and nonrandom in order to use continuous differentiability in initial value from~\cite{MR2273672} and to use the exponential integrability results of~\cite{MR3766391}. \item Assumptions~\ref{A4lya}\ref{jgi2} and~\ref{A4lya}\ref{partition} also follow closely the assumptions in~\cite{MR4079431,MR3766391}.
+Here, two things are of note.
+Firstly,~$q'$ is assumed to be greater than or equal to~$3$ rather than~$1$ in the denominator of the expression for~$Y_t^{\theta}$; this assumption is made in order to ensure well-behavedness of some higher order terms in the It\^{o}-Alekseev-Gr\"{o}bner expansion such that weak convergence rate of order~$1$ is attained.
+Secondly, the lower bound~$U\geq c'\abs{1+x}^{\gamma'}$ and~\eqref{bubound} are not strictly necessary.
+This is useful for determining that the main assumptions genuinely generalize the globally Lipschitz case, where the Lyapunov functions are polynomial and~$U$ grows like~$\log x$.
+More precise generalizing assumptions are given in Remark~\ref{remprof}.
+Note that these in turn relax the regularity conditions on~$b,\sigma$ in~\cite{MR1214374} for order one weak convergence rates.